space-contributes/space-contributes/README.md

 on average ⚡.
  3,022 additions and 60 deletions.

-# **- ✉️📬📫 How to reach me: My email: spacecontributes111@gmail.com**
+# **- 📬 How to reach me: My email: spacecontributes111@gmail.com**

 # History:

 - ⚡👨‍🦯 Fun fact: I was a gamedev (Unreal Engine, RTX, cyberpunk-level).
-With customizable anti aliasing (like AI powered too) but left within 1-3.65 years.⚡👨‍🦯
+With customizable anti aliasing (like AI powered too) but left within 1-3.65 years.
 -->